 A Guide to French Motorway Tolls

-July 11, 2019 in Destinations, Tips for Travellers, France & Toll Roads and Vignettes
+June 11, 2023 in Destinations, Tips for Travellers, France & Toll roads & vignettes

-France is home to many tourist hotspots, ranging from the grand Eiffel Tower in Paris, to the deep blue waters of the French Riviera.
+France is home to many tourist hotspots, ranging from the grand Eiffel Tower in Paris to the deep blue waters of the French Riviera.
 The rich culture and history of the country attract visitors from all around the globe, many of whom prefer to rent a car or motorhome and cruise down the French roads for the ultimate experience.
-Like most countries, France has motorway tolls, which can make planning your road trip across France on a budget a little more difficult.
-But worry not, it’s a simple process!
-In this blog you’ll find easy step by step guidelines for working around French motorway tolls down.

 Goboony Motorhome Campervan H2 Tollroad

-Toll fees vary according to the classification of your vehicle, so it is important to know what category your vehicle falls under.
+Toll fees in France vary according to the classification of your vehicle, so it is important to know what category your vehicle falls under.
 This is especially important to remember when using a French toll calculator.
-If you’re renting a motorhome, then your vehicle is likely to fall below one of the following classes:
+There are 5 categories in total, which you can find below.
+If you’re driving a motorhome, then your vehicle is likely to fall under class 2 or 3.

-*However it is important to remember that category 3 vehicles are classified as category 4 vehicles on the A14 autoroute
+*Please note: on the A14 autoroute category 3 vehicles are classified as category 4 vehicles

-As you pull into a highway, you’ll see a big blue sign.
+The first thing you'll notice when you're about to drive onto a Fench toll road is a big blue sign that says 'Péage'.
 The top part of the sign is marked with the letter ‘A’ followed by a number (such as A 43). *The ‘A’ indicates that you are on an autoroute.
 Next to it, you’ll find the letter ‘E’ next to a number (such as E 70).
 This is because European route numbers are displayed where suitable.
 At the bottom of the sign, the word ‘Péage’ (pronounced pay-arje) is written, indicating the entrance to a toll road.

 Normally, as you enter an autoroute, you pick up a ticket from a booth (simply by pressing a button).
 You then pay either when you leave the autoroute or when the toll section ends.
 The ticket is handed in at another booth upon your exit, and you are charged according to the distance travelled.